davidrhoden/davidrhoden-basic-netlify/timeline/sketched/sketched-camp-counselor-jul-1-2025.md

 title: Drew a guy and he kind of looked like a camp counselor.
 date: 2025-07-01T00:00:00
 excerpt: He maybe looks sinister or weird, but looks can be deceiving.
-summary: He maybe looks sinister or weird, but looks can be deceiving.
 image: /static/img/sketchbook/camp-jul-1-2025.jpg
 tags:
   - sketches